baronrustamov/ainlpbot/README.md

 ## Other

-ainlpbot can make sandwiches.
+AI_NLP_BOT can make sandwiches.
 You can ask it to do so by typing `make me a sandwich`.
 We'll see, if it actually does 😉